 With the right ERP system, you can source all the required information in a few clicks.
 For example, using Fidelio, you merely have to enter the lot number of the ingredient received and the ERP system tracks the following:

 Through this streamlining and the automation of your processes, you reduce the need to hire low-skilled employees.
-In a tight labour market, that’s one big headache and cost minimized.
+In a tight labor market, that’s one big headache and cost minimized.

 Your ERP software will outline processes that reflect the best practices in your sector.